journeymanavi/expertalk-angularjs/README.md

 - clone this repo
 - go to the fifaworlcup sub-directory
 - run gradle command 'gradle clean build jettyRun'.
 This will get the backend running on 8080.
+- You should now be able to access the app on http://localhost:8080/fifaworldcup